AIM-47 Falcon

 The Hughes AIM-47 Falcon, originally GAR-9, was a very long-range high-performance air-to-air missile that shared the basic design of the earlier AIM-4 Falcon.
-It was developed in 1958 along with the new Hughes AN/ASG-18 radar fire-control system intended to arm the Mach 3 XF-108 Rapier interceptor aircraft and, after that jet's cancellation, the YF-12A (whose production was itself cancelled after only 3 vehicles).
+It was developed in 1958 along with the new Hughes AN/ASG-18 radar fire-control system intended to arm the Mach 3 XF-108 Rapier interceptor aircraft and the XB-70, however after those jet's cancellation, the YF-12A (whose production was itself cancelled after only 3 vehicles) was armed with them.
 It was never used operationally, but was a direct predecessor of the AIM-54 Phoenix used on the Grumman F-14 Tomcat.

 Development

 Development for XF-108

 In the early 1950s, the United States Air Force developed requirements for a high speed, high performance interceptor aircraft, originally called the LRI-X. In 1957, Hughes won the contract to supply the weapons system for this aircraft.
 This system consisted of the GAR-X missile and the YX-1 radar and fire control system.
 The original missile design had a range of 15 to 25 mi, and could be equipped with a conventional warhead or a 0.25 kiloton version of the W42 nuclear warhead.
 When the North American XF-108 Rapier was announced as the winner of the LRI-X contest in April 1958, the Hughes entries were redesignated GAR-9 and AN/ASG-18 on the same day.
 The F-108 was canceled in September 1959, but the Air Force decided to continue development of the missile system with both warheads.

 During its development, the capabilities of the new missile grew tremendously.
 Growing much larger, the missile's range was extended to 100 mi, using the Aerojet-General XM59 solid-fuel motor.
 The SARH seeker was a powerful system of its own, with the resolution to be able to lock onto a 100 sqft target at 63 nmi.
 Some consideration was given to the addition of a passive infrared homing seeker to improve terminal performance but that would have required the missile to grow by 180 lb and two inches in diameter, making it too large for the F-108's weapon bay.
 The W42 nuclear version was dropped in 1958 in favor of a 100 lb high-explosive design.

 Problems with the motor during development led to the brief consideration of using a storable liquid-fuel rocket design, but was replaced instead by the Lockheed XSR13-LP-1 solid rocket.
 This lowered the top speed from Mach 6 to Mach 4.
 In this form, the GAR-9 started ground firings in August 1961.
 For air-launch testing at supersonic speeds the Republic XF-103 had originally been proposed as a test platform, but this aircraft was canceled before reaching the prototype stage.
 Instead, B-58 Hustler s/n 55-665 was modified to house the AN/ASG-18 radar in a large protruding radome that gave it the nickname "Snoopy", and in-flight launches started in May 1962.